 Many people with hepatitis C feel entirely well and have few or no symptoms.
 Any symptoms that may be present (see below) are often initially thought to be due to another illness.
 This may mean that hepatitis C may be diagnosed when you have had the virus for some time.
 Many people have hepatitis C without knowing it.

-It is helpful to think of two phases of infection with hepatitis C virus (HCV).
+It is helpful to think of two phases of infection with HCV.
 An acute phase when you first become infected and a chronic (persistent) phase in people where the virus remains long-term.

 Acute phase of hepatitis C

 Acute means 'new' or 'for a short time'.
 This phase lasts for the first six months.
 When first infected with the virus, most people have no symptoms, or only mild ones.
 If symptoms do occur, they develop about 7-8 weeks after being exposed to the virus and may include feeling sick (nausea), being sick (vomiting) and feeling generally unwell.
 Some people go 'yellow' (become jaundiced).
 This is due to a build-up of the chemical bilirubin which is made in the liver and spills into the blood in some liver conditions.
 It is unusual to have severe symptoms.

 - In about one quarter to one half of cases the virus is cleared from the body by the immune system within 2-6 months.
 If this happens then you will have no long-term effects from the virus.
 Younger people and women are more likely to clear the virus in this way.